 Tools like MarketMuse use deep learning and NLP to analyze thousands of pages and create topic models in a matter of seconds.
 It also uses Natural Language Generation to generate text.
 You can read my full MarketMuse review here.
 Creating expert-level SEO-optimized content has never been easier.

-You can use the data to improve search engine rankings, write better, and even understand search intent.
+You can use the data and AI-powered SEO to improve search engine rankings, write better, and even understand search intent.

 I’ve been using a few AI-driven content optimization tools, and I am impressed with the results.

 Content creation at scale

 Another application is to create content at scale.
 Having an AI content generator can be a dream come true for many solopreneurs and boot-strapped startups who can’t afford a dedicated content department.

 For example, imagine having to write 100 product descriptions for your e-commerce store in a day.
 You can quickly achieve this with an AI writer to assist you.
 Here is a quick demo of using Jarvis.ai to create product descriptions.

 An ai copywriter can create full-blown product descriptions from a list of features.

 Rewrite the existing text to avoid duplicate content

 For various purposes, such as location pages, it might be necessary to use the same content differently.
 AI content generators are perfect for such scenarios.
 You can use it to rewrite existing text to avoid duplicate content and ensure your website is always original, but the benefits don’t stop there.